flyteorg/flytesnacks/docs/index.md

 1. 🍷 Get the classic [wine dataset](https://scikit-learn.org/stable/datasets/toy_dataset.html#wine-recognition-dataset)
    using [sklearn](https://scikit-learn.org/stable/).
-2. 📊 Process the data that simplifies the 3-class prediction problem into a binary classification problem by consolidating class labels `1` and `2` into a single class.
+2. 📊 Process the data by simplifying its 3-class prediction problem into a binary classification problem by consolidating class labels 1 and 2 into a single class.
-3. 🤖 Train a `LogisticRegression` model to learn a binary classifier.
+3. 🤖 Train a `LogisticRegression` model to create a binary classifier.

-First, we'll define three tasks for each of these steps.
-Create a file called `example.py` and copy the following code into it.
+Let's define three tasks, corresponding to each of these steps.
+Create a file called example.py and copy the following code into it.

 ```{code-cell} python
 :tags: [remove-output]